Alanlu217/FLL_SpikePrime/README.md

 ## How to use

-pybricksdev python tool used to download and run (only main.py) e.g. `pybricks dev run ble -n AlanSpike main.py`
+pybricksdev python tool used to download and run (only main.py) e.g. `pybricksdev run ble -n AlanSpike main.py`

-Pybricks application used for repl
+Pybricks application used for REPL

 ## Menu Controls